Georgia Tech Yellow Jackets Logo

 Georgia Tech Yellow Jackets Logo 2015

-The logo with the “GT” abbreviation retains its traditional shapes and styling but now features a revised color palette.
+The logo, featuring the “GT” abbreviation, retains its traditional shapes and styling but now incorporates a revised color palette.
 This time, the interior of the “G” and “T” letters is bronze.
 This new color adds richness and prestige, underscoring the university’s status and historical significance.
-Bronze is associated with tradition, continuity, and strength, highlighting the deep roots and legacy of the institution.
+Bronze is associated with tradition, continuity, and strength, highlighting the institution’s deep roots and legacy.

 The dark blue outline around the letters remains unchanged, adding depth and creating a three-dimensional effect.
 This blue shade represents stability and intellectual depth, reflecting the university’s academic achievements and reliability.
-The contrast between bronze and blue brings balance to the logo, giving it a dignified and stylish look.
+The contrast between bronze and blue adds balance to the logo, giving it a dignified, stylish look.

 The shape of the letters remains bold and confident.
-The large, straightforward “GT” letters appear solid and dependable, embodying Georgia Tech’s students and faculty’s team spirit and determination.
+The large, straightforward “GT” letters appear solid and dependable, embodying the team spirit and determination of Georgia Tech’s students and faculty.

 2018 – today